pdjr-signalk/pdjr-skplugin-renotifier/README.md

 provison of SMS based notification using a cellular modem connected directly to the Signal K Node server host.

+## Principle of operation

+__signalk-renotifier__ is configured with a collection of Signal K notification paths called _trigger paths_ and a collection of notification scripts called _notifiers_.

+When the Signal K Node server receives a notification update relating to one of the trigger paths the plugin presents a notification opportunity to each notifier.
+Each notifier is configured with a set of _trigger states_ to which it should respond and if the state of the received notification update matches one of the configured trigger states then the notifier's external script  will be invoked.

 ## System requirements

 __signalk-renotifier__ has no special system requirements that must be met